 Once upon a time, there was a very strange Midwestern pharmacist named Henry Wellcome.
 Henry got very wealthy and developed a taste for hoarding medical oddities, such as Napoleon’s toothbrush, hair from George III, oil paintings of childbirth, and Japanese sex toys.
-When he died, he bequeathed a flashy museum for them, and which now makes for a highly amusing hour’s visit.
-Besides the permanent collection, there’s always one or two offbeat temporary ones pertaining to the human body and its uses—two recent ones were on sex research and corpse forensics.
+When he died, he bequeathed a flashy museum for them, which now makes for a highly amusing hour’s visit.
+Besides the permanent collection, there’s always an offbeat temporary exhibit or two, pertaining to the human body and its uses—recent ones were on sex research and corpse forensics.
 It’s always one of the most compelling museums in town, and its sizable shop is one of the more intellectual.

 183 Euston Rd., NW1

 Our Rating Hours Tues–Wed and Fri–Sat 10am–6pm; Thurs 10am–10pm; Sun 11am–6pm Transportation Tube: Euston Square, Warren St., or Euston Phone 020/7611-2222 Prices Free admission Web site Wellcome Collection

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.